Constituency No. 2 (Kazakhstan)

-The Constituency No. 2 (№2 сайлау округі; Избирательный округ №2) is a single-mandate territorial constituency in Kazakhstan, represented in the lower chamber Mäjilis of the Parliament.
-It is located in the capital city of Astana and includes the districts of Esil and Saryarqa.
+The Constituency No. 2 (№2 сайлау округі; Избирательный округ №2) was a single-mandate territorial constituency in Kazakhstan, represented in the lower chamber Mäjilis of the Parliament.
+It was located in the capital city of Astana and included the districts of Esil and Saryarqa.

 The constituency was originally formed for the 2004 legislative election and existed until being abolished in 2007.
-However, it has been reestablished in 2022 and is currently represented by deputy Däulet Muqaev (Independent) since March 2023.
+It was reestablished in 2022 and represented by deputy Däulet Muqaev (Independent) from March 2023 until being abolished in 2026 when the electoral system reverted to list PR.

 Geography

-The Constituency No. 2 is situated in the southeastern part of Astana and includes the city districts of Esil and Saryarqa.
-It shares borders with No. 9 (Akmola Region) to the south and No. 1 (Astana) to the northeast.
+The Constituency No. 2 was situated in the southeastern part of Astana and included the city districts of Esil and Saryarqa.
+It shared borders with No. 9 (Akmola Region) to the south and No. 1 (Astana) to the northeast.

 History

 The Constituency No. 2 was formed for the 2004 legislative election as a result of redistribution within the boundaries of Astana, and Tölegen Muhamedjanov served as deputy from the territorial constituency.
 From there, the electoral district continued to exist until its dissolution following the 2007 constitutional amendment, which led to the abolition of all constituencies as part of the transition from a mixed-member majoritarian representation to a fully party-list proportional representation system.
 The change affected the composition of all seats in the lower chamber Mäjilis of the Kazakh Parliament beginning with the 2007 legislative election.

 On 24 December 2022, the Constituency No. 2 was reestablished by the Central Election Commission, which came into effect on 1 January 2023 as a result of the 2022 amendment.
 The adoption of this amendment marked the reintroduction of a mixed electoral system for electing Mäjilis deputies, with the use of numbered constituencies being reinstated for the first time since 2004.
-It made its debut in the 2023 legislative election, with Däulet Muqaev becoming the elected representative of the constituency.
+In the 2023 legislative election, Däulet Muqaev was elected.